This information will help you get ready for your nipple reconstruction.Back to top

 Before Your Procedure

-- On the day of your procedure, wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
+- Wear a thin, nonpadded bra or a form-fitting, light-colored shirt.
 This will help you and your surgeon finalize where your nipple will be placed.

 - Bring loose clothing to wear home after your procedure.
-You do not want to have any pressure or friction on your procedure sites.
+You don’t want to have any pressure or friction on your incisions (surgical cuts).

 - If you’ll be going home in a car, bring a small pillow to place between the seat belt and your incision.

 If your procedure will be done in the operating room:

 Follow the instructions in Getting Ready for Surgery and the instructions for eating and drinking below.

 Instructions for eating and drinking if you’re having your procedure in the operating room: